ethereum/execution-apis/src/engine/prague.md

 - `withdrawals`: `Array of WithdrawalV1` - Array of withdrawals, each object is an `OBJECT` containing the fields of a `WithdrawalV1` structure.
 - `blobGasUsed`: `QUANTITY`, 64 Bits
 - `excessBlobGas`: `QUANTITY`, 64 Bits
-- `depositReceipts`: `Array of DepositReceiptV1` - Array of deposits, each object is an `OBJECT` containing the fields of a `DepositReceiptV1` structure.
+- `depositRequests`: `Array of DepositRequestV1` - Array of deposits, each object is an `OBJECT` containing the fields of a `DepositRequestV1` structure.
-- `exits`: `Array of ExitV1` - Array of exits, each object is an `OBJECT` containing the fields of a `ExitV1` structure.
+- `withdrawalRequests`: `Array of WithdrawalRequestV1` - Array of exits, each object is an `OBJECT` containing the fields of a `WithdrawalRequestV1` structure.

 ## Methods